tuckertwo/csci221-hw09/README.md

 The best solution found by the genetic algorithm, with a length of 17270.3, was found after 60720 iterations with a population size of 40, and a mutation rate of 0.9.

+![A graph comparing performance between genetic and random approaches to the travelling salesman problem.](comparison.gif)